pepers/SYSC3303-Project/Iteration4/src/README.txt

 	- next try sending a RRQ or WRQ, and you will get Error Code 03, because the disk is full, and files are not able to be written

+	PATHS THROUGH ERROR SIMULATION MENU
+	- when choosing Error Simulation Mode, instead of Normal Mode, the following paths through the menu can be taken to simulate a variety of errors:

+	- 1. Lose a packet.
+		- 1. RRQ
+			- which RRQ (1st, 2nd, 3rd, etc.)
+				- coming from Client? or Server?
+		- 2. WRQ
+			- which WRQ (1st, 2nd, 3rd, etc.)
+				- coming from Client? or Server?
+		- 3. DATA
+			- which DATA (1st, 2nd, 3rd, etc.)
+				- coming from Client? or Server?
+		- 4. ACK
+			- which ACK (1st, 2nd, 3rd, etc.)
+				- coming from Client? or Server?
+		- 5. ERROR
+			- which ERROR (1st, 2nd, 3rd, etc.)
+				- coming from Client? or Server?
+	- 2. Delay a packet.
+		- 1. RRQ
+			- which RRQ (1st, 2nd, 3rd, etc.)
+				- coming from Client? or Server?
+		- 2. WRQ
+			- which WRQ (1st, 2nd, 3rd, etc.)
+				- coming from Client? or Server?
+		- 3. DATA
+			- which DATA (1st, 2nd, 3rd, etc.)
+				- coming from Client? or Server?
+		- 4. ACK
+			- which ACK (1st, 2nd, 3rd, etc.)
+				- coming from Client? or Server?
+		- 5. ERROR
+			- which ERROR (1st, 2nd, 3rd, etc.)
+				- coming from Client? or Server?
+	- 3. Duplicate a packet.
+		- 1. RRQ
+			- which RRQ (1st, 2nd, 3rd, etc.)
+				- coming from Client? or Server?
+		- 2. WRQ
+			- which WRQ (1st, 2nd, 3rd, etc.)
+				- coming from Client? or Server?
+		- 3. DATA
+			- which DATA (1st, 2nd, 3rd, etc.)
+				- coming from Client? or Server?
+		- 4. ACK
+			- which ACK (1st, 2nd, 3rd, etc.)
+				- coming from Client? or Server?
+		- 5. ERROR
+			- which ERROR (1st, 2nd, 3rd, etc.)
+				- coming from Client? or Server?
+	- 4. Send a packet.
+		- 1. RRQ
+			- enter a filename
+				- which packet (1st, 2nd, 3rd, etc.)
+					- sending to Client? or Server?
+		- 2. WRQ
+			- enter a filename
+				- which packet (1st, 2nd, 3rd, etc.)
+					- sending to Client? or Server?
+		- 3. DATA
+			- enter a block number (0-127)
+				- which packet (1st, 2nd, 3rd, etc.)
+					- sending to Client? or Server?
+		- 4. ACK
+			- enter a block number (0-127)
+				- which packet (1st, 2nd, 3rd, etc.)
+					- sending to Client? or Server?
+		- 5. ERROR
+			- enter an error code (0-8, 8 is invalid)
+				- which packet (1st, 2nd, 3rd, etc.)
+					- sending to Client? or Server?
+	- 5. Edit a packet.
+		- 1. RRQ
+			- 1. make opcode invalid
+				- which RRQ (1st, 2nd, 3rd, etc.)
+					- coming from Client? or Server?
+			- 2. change filename to 'DOESNTEXIST'
+				- which RRQ (1st, 2nd, 3rd, etc.)
+					- coming from Client? or Server?
+			- 3. make mode invalid
+				- which RRQ (1st, 2nd, 3rd, etc.)
+					- coming from Client? or Server?
+		- 2. WRQ
+			- 1. make opcode invalid
+				- which WRQ (1st, 2nd, 3rd, etc.)
+					- coming from Client? or Server?
+			- 2. change filename to 'DOESNTEXIST'
+				- which WRQ (1st, 2nd, 3rd, etc.)
+					- coming from Client? or Server?
+			- 3. make mode invalid
+				- which WRQ (1st, 2nd, 3rd, etc.)
+					- coming from Client? or Server?
+		- 3. DATA
+			- 1. make opcode invalid
+				- which DATA (1st, 2nd, 3rd, etc.)
+					- coming from Client? or Server?
+			- 2. change block number (0-127)
+				- which DATA (1st, 2nd, 3rd, etc.)
+					- coming from Client? or Server?
+			- 3. delete data field
+				- which DATA (1st, 2nd, 3rd, etc.)
+					- coming from Client? or Server?
+		- 4. ACK
+			1. make opcode invalid
+				- which ACK (1st, 2nd, 3rd, etc.)
+					- coming from Client? or Server?
+			2. change block number (0-127)
+				- which ACK (1st, 2nd, 3rd, etc.)
+					- coming from Client? or Server?
+		- 5. ERROR
+			1. make opcode invalid
+				- which ERROR (1st, 2nd, 3rd, etc.)
+					- coming from Client? or Server?
+			2. change error code (0-8, 8 is invalid)
+				- which ERROR (1st, 2nd, 3rd, etc.)
+					- coming from Client? or Server?

+		DISCLAIMER
+		- Many of the previous paths will produce the same errors, and many paths won't affect file transfer at all (eg: choosing the 2nd RRQ to edit, there will be only one RRQ in a transfer, and it will be the first packet).
+It is up to the user of the Error Simulator to understand how file transfer program works, and how to correctly test for various TFTP errors.